fireflycons/go-powershell/README.md

 You can use an existing PS shell to use PSSession cmdlets to connect to remote computers.
 Instead of manually handling that, you can use the Session middleware, which takes care of authentication.
-Note that you can still use the "raw" shell to execute commands on the computer where the powershell host process is running.
+Note that you can still use the "raw" shell to execute commands on the computer where the PowerShell host process is running.

 ```go
 package main